guardian/recommendations/npm-packages.md

 ##### **Parsing Commit Messages**

-Use tooling to aid crafting and verfying commits and/or PR titles to ensure that the new version determined by the [semantic-release/commit-analyser](https://github.com/semantic-release/commit-analyzer) plugin is correct with one of the following stategies:
+Use tooling to help write and verify commits/PR titles.
+This will ensure that the [semantic-release/commit-analyser](https://github.com/semantic-release/commit-analyzer) plugin can determine the correct new version using one of the following strategies:

 ###### PR Titles